 Let’s verify our implementation

-You’ll start seeing the real-time user count & the pages visited. 😍
+You’ll start seeing the real-time user count & the pages visited on both GA4 & the Universal Analytics Properties 😍

 That’s all.
 You have successfully implemented Google’s next generation analytics property GA4 👏👏👏